jiayiliujiayi/work/worklogs.md

 **general**

-- [x] summarize scripts: plot cnv using complexheatmap R3.4 (input "nferCNV.obs.txt" and "dendrongram.txt" (call phylogram::read.dendrogram) from R3.6 in .sif)
+- [x] summarize scripts: plot cnv using complexheatmap R3.4 (input "inferCNV.obs.txt" and "dendrongram.txt" (call phylogram::read.dendrogram) from R3.6 in .sif)
   ~~- [ ] or try Infercnv&complexheatmap in singluarity container? %after the container is done~~ notes: better not wrap two functions into one: gotta check the prelim cna & confirm the annotations before plotting
 - [x] add gather scripts (ref: zhaoproject folder)